Skryge/epidemic-simulation/README.md

   - Putting infected people in quarantine zone.

-This is a Jupyter code that will not work if you try to run it in a .py script, because the "%matplotlib notebook" IPython Magic Command is used.
-In this case, use the "matplotlib.animation.FuncAnimation" function.
+This is a Jupyter code : it may not work if you try to run it in a .py script, because the "%matplotlib notebook" IPython Magic Command is used.
+In this case, maybe try to use the "matplotlib.animation.FuncAnimation" function.

 Documentation is in French.